 I have creating and being creative with the things I find.
 For me, it’s making use of what is available rather than buying new.

-This new creation is available in my shop, (SOLD) along with my pillows seen in chair, as well as some of that loot made new.
+This feed sack footstool is available in my shop, (SOLD) along with my pillows seen in chair, as well as some of that loot made new.
 Stop by and see!

-My hope is that you come away inspired to give DIY a try and that you can see things in a different light.
-I hope you’ve enjoyed my adventures and my little feed sack footstool.
+Inspiring you to give DIY a try is my goal.
+And, I hope you’ve enjoyed my adventures and my little feed sack footstool.
 Do pin and share!